What small businesses can claim under $20,000 instant asset write-off?

 If you use the cents-per-kilometre method, you cannot claim the vehicle purchase separately because depreciation is already included in that method.
 If the vehicle costs more than $20,000, it is not eligible for the instant asset write-off.
 Instead, the cost must be claimed over time through depreciation.

 If the vehicle is used for both business and personal purposes, you can only claim the business portion of the cost and expenses.
+For cars, the maximum claimable amount is capped at $69,674 regardless of the purchase price.
+Any amount above this limit cannot be claimed.

 Furniture & fit-out items